 If you wish to look at objects in the study collection or on display, please contact the relevant curator(s) in the department for an appointment as far in advance as possible.
 Your application should include details about your research, a list of the objects you wish to study, and some indication of the timing and length of your proposed stay.
 It is advisable to confirm an appointment before booking travel or accommodation.

 There is a particularly strong demand for tablets, as scholars from around the world come to use this facility.
 While the department aims to facilitate external research as far as is feasible, there are practical constraints of space, time and staff resources.
 Please note in particular that we are unable to accommodate requests for visits intended solely to photograph objects, or requiring special imaging equipment or additional personnel.
 When you plan your visit, you should allow a realistic period of time to study the objects; a maximum of 15 new tablets per day will be issued to each student.

 Researchers applying for external grant funding to work with the department's collections are strongly advised to discuss the project with the department and to obtain all necessary permissions well in advance of making any application.

 Your application for admission should be supported either by a member of the academic staff of the Museum or by proof of identification (e.g. passport, driving licence), and by a letter of recommendation from an academic institution or a person of recognised authority.

 The Study room is located in the historic Arched room.
-Access is via the large double doors at the north end of the Egyptian Sculpture Gallery (Room 4), at the bottom of the West stairs.
+Access is via the shop at the north end of the Egyptian Sculpture Gallery (Room 4), at the bottom of the West stairs.
 Members of the public can be directed by information staff or find the Arched Room through the Visit Guide, which is available throughout the Museum.